-We are among the largest BHKP producer in Europe, focused on eucalyptus pulp, with an annual maximum installed capacity of 960,000 tonnes as at December 31, 2015.
-For the twelve months ended December 31, 2015, our Pulp Business generated Restricted Group revenue of € 569.8 million (representing 85.8% of our Consolidated Group revenue), Restricted Group Adjusted EBITDA of €169.6 million (representing 85.0% of our Consolidated Adjusted EBITDA) as at December 31, 2015, comprised assets of €1,154.1 million (representing 95.6% of our Consolidated Group assets).
+We are the largest BHKP producer in Europe, focused on eucalyptus pulp, with an annual maximum installed capacity of 1,070,000 tonnes as at December 31, 2016, more than 18% above that of the next largest market BHKP producer in Europe.
+For the twelve months ended December 31, 2016, our Pulp Business generated Restricted Group revenue of € 514.3 million (representing 84.9% of our Consolidated Group revenue), Restricted Group Adjusted EBITDA of €104.0 million (representing 75.4% of our Consolidated Adjusted EBITDA), comprised assets of €1,140.5 million (representing 92.6% of our Consolidated Group assets).

-Our activities within our Pulp Business are organised into three segments: Pulp, which includes our pulplinked energy generation and sales activities; Pulp forest assets, which includes our forestry management and eucalyptus timber procurement activities; and Forest services & other.
+Our activities within our Pulp Business are organised into three segments: Pulp, which includes our pulp-linked energy generation and sales activities; Pulp forest assets, which includes our forestry management and eucalyptus timber procurement activities; and Forest services & other.

 We have two pulp production facilities in Navia and Pontevedra, Spain.
-During the twelve months ended December 31, 2015, we produced an aggregate of 898,166 tonnes of eucalyptus pulp from our pulp production facilities, representing a utilisation rate of 93.5%.
+During the twelve months ended December 31, 2016, we produced an aggregate of 931,433 tonnes of eucalyptus pulp from our pulp production facilities, representing a utilisation rate of 87.05%.

 We principally sell our pulp to customers in western European countries (particularly Germany, Italy, Spain and France) where we are able to leverage our logistical advantages which we believe make our high-quality products cost-competitive with foreign imports of pulp into the European Union.
-During 2015, we exported approximately 79% of our eucalyptus pulp production to the western European market (excluding Spain).
-Including Spain, we hold a 11% market share in Western Europe, which is the largest global pulp market and a net importer of market pulp.
-We hold leading positions in market share by volume for BHKP in each of Germany, Spain, Italy and France, the principal markets for our pulp products, which accounted for 26%, 17%, 12% and 7% of our sales volume, respectively, for the twelve months ended December 31, 2015.
-During the same period, we also exported our pulp products to other western European countries (21.0%) and to eastern European countries (13.0%) as well as, on an opportunistic basis and to countries outside of Europe
+During 2016, we exported approximately 78% of our eucalyptus pulp production to the western European market (excluding Spain).
+Including Spain, we hold a estimated 11% market share in Western Europe, which is the largest global pulp market after China and a net importer of market pulp.
+We hold leading positions in market share by volume for BHKP in each of Germany, Iberia, Italy, Poland and France, the principal markets for our pulp products, which accounted for 23%, 18%, 13%;8% and 7% of our sales volume, respectively, for the twelve months ended December 31, 2016.
+During the same period, we also exported our pulp products to other western European countries (18%) and to eastern European countries (10%) as well as, on an opportunistic basis to countries outside of Europe (4%).

-The following chart shows the sales (by volume) of our pulp products by country for the twelve months ended December 31, 2015:
+The following chart shows the sales (by volume) of our pulp products by country for the twelve months ended December 31, 2016: